py2ai/py2ai.github.io/_posts/2018-09-17-Tensorflow-coding.md

 ---
+categories:
+- tutorial
+description: 'Before we proceed the basic coding, please note that according to the tensorflow 1.0.0 release notes,

+  tf.mul, tf.sub and tf.neg are deprecated in favor of tf...'
+featured-img: TensorFlow
+keywords:
+- tensorflow
+- basic
+- development
+- code
+- programming
+- tutorial
+- coding
+- python
 layout: post
+mathjax: true
 title: Basic Coding in TensorFlow
-categories: [tutorial]
-featured-img: TensorFlow
-mathjax: true
-description: Lets code in TensorFlow
 ---

 Before we proceed the basic coding, please note that according to the tensorflow 1.0.0 release notes, tf.mul, tf.sub and tf.neg are deprecated in favor of tf.multiply, tf.subtract and tf.negative.
 Other changes